 In this article, we’ll take a look at the basics behind used tires, and answer 5 FAQs that Ride Time customers often have about used tires.

 A “used tire” is exactly what it sounds like on the package – a tire that’s already been used!
-Whether from a car that’s been sold, a junker that’s been destroyed, or any other source, a “used tire” is any tire that has previously been driven on.
+Whether from a car that’s been sold, a junker that’s been destroyed, or any other source, a “used tire” is any tire that has previously been driven on or are called aging tires.

 Naturally, this means that there is a lot of variation in used tire quality.
 You could get a used tire that’s been driven for 20,000 kilometers, or one that’s had over 100,000 kilometers put on it – and sometimes, there’s no way to tell.